-For the FY 2011-2014, the parent company and TOURISTIKA THERETRA S.A. were subject to tax audit of the Certified Public Accountants as provided by Article 82 para 5 Law 2238/1994 and Article 65A Law 4174/2013.
+For the FY 2011-2015 inclusively, the parent company and TOURISTIKA THERETRA S.A. were subject to tax audit of the Certified Public Accountants as provided by Article 82 para 5 Law 2238/1994 and Article 65a, Law 4174/2013.

 Within the reporting period the parent company and the company TOURISTIKA THERETRA S.A. received unqualified conclusions Tax Compliance Certificate.
-Regarding FY 2015, the tax inspection is in process and the relative Tax Compliance Certificate is expected to be issued following the publication of the Financial Statements for FY 2015.
+Regarding the FY 2016, the tax audit is in progress and the relevant tax certificate is expected to be issued following the publication of the Financial Statements for FY 2016.
 Should other tax liabilities arise till the tax inspection is finalized, it is estimated that they will not significantly affect the Group and the Company Financial Statements.